“Or… just write me a check, genau? Like a normal person.”

 Of course she was.
 The Salon preparations had made his job even easier than it already was, by clearing away a couple of the worthless marble works that had surrounded her.
 He quickly took a few pictures of the updated scene.

-The atmosphere inside the small church had slightly improved after the decluttering.
+The feng shui of the small church had slightly improved after the decluttering.
 Ekster sat down on the cool granite floor with his legs crossed and stared up at the marble statue.
 She was as beautiful as ever, in her immovable state.
 The moon softly illuminated the space through the church's modest stained glass.
 Just like last time, there was just enough earth-shine to see.
-Ekster summoned a small but powerful light torch from his bag and looked up into the vaulted ceiling.
+Ekster took out a small but powerful light torch from his bag and looked up into the vaulted ceiling.
 It had crossed his mind that the water damage could be attributed to a leakage in the roof, but studying the space now, that seemed unlikely.
 Although the fresco was definitely up for restoration, no visible signs of external moisture painted the flakey, colored plaster.
 He redirected the light to the statue.
 As he traced the masterfully carved silhouette from top to bottom, a sudden memory from childhood uninvitedly crept up on him.

-The weight of cold marble in his hands, the grainy texture of wet sand and the sensation of gushing water washing over.
+The weight of cold marble in his hands, the grainy texture of wet sand, and the sensation of gushing water washing over.
 The reveal of ominous creatures, crudely but intentionally carved in a slab of red stone.
-The depth of the crevices, the hollowness of their eyes.
+The depth of the crevices.
+The hollowness of their eyes.
 The impending doom.

 “For His invisible attributes, namely, His eternal power and divine nature, have been clearly perceived, ever since the creation of the world, in the things that have been made… My son… Understand we are capable of creation too.
 Have I not created you?
 Have your hands not brought forth music?
 We create, and ought to protect what has been created before us.
 Know where you come from, cherish your forefathers.
 It is through the burden of our creations that we live forever.”

 Reassuring words to tell himself, in theory.
-In practice, he lived his life suffering from sins he had not committed.
-He laughed hollowly at his own misfortune and got up from the chalky floor.
-Mentally, he challenged himself to travel north after this job was done.
-Go see your mother, you coward, he thought to himself.
+In practice, his father’s sins had driven him into a life of crime.
+He laughed hollowly at the condemnation of his own lineage and got up from the chalky floor.
+No need to sit here just to feel all sorry for himself.

 On his way out, he walked past a couple of interesting-looking amulets, there for the taking.
 Just a little something to keep him busy at night.